Guruvayurappan: King and the cobra

-The peacock feather was incorporated in the headgear for the character of Krishna in the dance drama Krishnanattam based on his own text krishnageeti which is composed of eight chapters viz, Avatharam, Kaliyamardanam, Rasakrida, Kamsavadham, Swayamvaram, Banayuddham, Vividavadham and Swargarohanam.
+The peacock feather was incorporated in the headgear for the character of Krishna in the dance drama Krishnanattam, based on his own text Krishnageethi.
 It was performed near the sanctum sanctorum of the Guruvayur Temple.
-On the ninth day, Avatharam was repeated as the Samoothiri felt that it was not auspicious to end the series with the demise of Krishna.
-The blessed art form is still maintained by guruvayur devaswom and staged as an offering by devotees.
+On the ninth day, one play (Avatharam) of the drama was repeated, as the Samoothiri felt that it was not auspicious to end the series with the demise of Krishna.
+The blessed art form is still maintained by Guruvayur Devaswom and staged as an offering by devotees.